unraid/docs/docs/unraid-os/system-administration/maintain-and-update/upgrading-unraid.md

 1. Log in to the **WebGUI**.
 2. Navigate to **Tools → Downgrade OS**.
-3. Look through the available previous versions and their release notes.
-4. Choose the version you wish to downgrade to.
+3. Your previous version will be listed as the available downgrade option.
-5. Click **Downgrade** and follow the prompts.
+4. Click **Downgrade** and follow the prompts.
-6. Reboot your server when prompted.
+5. Reboot your server when prompted.

 :::caution
 Keep in mind that downgrading can lead to compatibility issues with plugins or Docker containers.
 Always back up your USB flash device and any important data beforehand.